 Auberge Saint-Antoine, a Relais & Chateaux property in Québec’s Old Port on the St. Lawrence waterfront, is a history buff's dream hotel.
 The site consists of an old wharf and a cannon battery that date back to the late 17th century alongside three other buildings from the 18th and 19th centuries.
 During the restoration of these sites and the construction of the hotel, an extensive archaeological dig unearthed numerous artifacts, some dating back to the 1600s.
 These relics are on display throughout the property.
 One of the cafés has the cannons, and each individually designed room—decorated in soothing splashes of cream and gold, set off by splashes of regal scarlet—boasts its own unique piece of history.
-The warehouse where the Panache restaurant is now located dates back to 1822 and has wonderfully preserved stone walls.
+The warehouse where the new restaurant Chez Muffy is located dates back to 1822 and has wonderfully preserved stone walls.
 Next to the main hotel building, the Maison Hunt houses six of the hotel’s suites, which are decorated to reflect the historic influences that have shaped the building.

 Auberge Saint-Antoine, Quebec City

 The hotel occupies three historic buildings in Québec’s old port.
 Its 95 rooms are decorated with artifacts (such as ceramics, vials, and buttons) found during archaeological digs on the property’s 300-year-old site.
 Doubles from $189.
 8 Rue Saint-Antoine, Québec City, (418) 692-2211.
 This appeared in the January/February 2013 issue.

 By Ariel Ramchandani, AFAR Contributor

 High Style in the Lower Town